mikerst/mikethomas.design/src/index.md

 title: Hey 👋
 layout: default
 layoutClass: basic
-theme:
+theme: dark
 ---

-I'm [Mike](/about/), a multiple-hat-wearing designer based in London, with a love of old book smells, looking out for others, posh coffee, and perfect dropshots.
+I'm [Mike](/about/), a sparkly-eyed, multiple-hat-wearing designer based in London, with a love of old book smells, looking out for others, and posh coffee.

 <section class="projects">
     {%- for page in collections.work -%}